 Some groups are potentially more at risk.
-Evidence shows that girls, children with SEN and/or disabilities, and lesbian, gay, bisexual and transgender (LGBT) children are at greater risk.
+Evidence shows that girls, children with SEN and/or disabilities, and Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+) children are at greater risk.

 Staff should be aware of the importance of:

 - Challenging inappropriate behaviours. - Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Challenging physical behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts.
 Dismissing or tolerating such behaviours risks normalising them.